mvolkmann/MyUnixEnv/notes/VueNotes.md

   surround the string with backticks.
   TODO: Can this only be used with components defined with `Vue.component({...})`?

-- `watch`\
-  This is an object where
-  the keys are the names of data to be watched and the values are functions to execute when the value changes.
-  The functions are passed the new value and the old value.

 Much of the data defined in the properties above can be accessed in methods using the `this` keyword.